 Make every day a Stop Food Waste Day

-Almost everyone cooks a meal from things they already have, but if you want to make a big difference to your food waste, join the other GREAT Sorts and have a ‘use it up’ day every week.
+Almost everyone cooks a meal from ingredients already on hand, but if you want to make a big difference and save food from going to waste, join other GREAT Sorts and plan a ‘use it up’ day once or twice each week.

 An egg roll using up leftover vegetables